 GRADING — Changing the level or shape of the ground surface.

-GROUNDWATER — All water beneath any land surface including water in the soil and bedrock beneath water bodies.
+GROUNDWATER — All water beneath any land surface, including water in the soil and bedrock beneath water bodies.

-HOTSPOT — Land uses or activities with higher potential pollutant loadings, such as auto salvage yards, auto fueling facilities, fleet storage yards, commercial parking lots with highintensity use, road salt storage areas, commercial nurseries and landscaping, outdoor storage and loading areas of hazardous substances, or marinas.
+HOTSPOT — Land uses or activities with higher potential pollutant loadings, such as auto salvage yards, auto fueling facilities, fleet storage yards, commercial parking lots with high-intensity use, road salt storage areas, commercial nurseries and landscaping, outdoor storage and loading areas of hazardous substances, or marinas.

 IMPERVIOUS SURFACE — Any material or structure on or above the ground that prevents water from infiltrating through the underlying soil.
 Impervious surface is defined to include, without limitation: paved parking lots, sidewalks, roof tops, driveways, patios, paved recreation areas and paved, gravel and compacted dirt surfaced roads.